mohiva/play-silhouette/docs/how-it-works/testing.rst

 .. code-block:: scala

   import com.mohiva.play.silhouette.test._

+This package is only available for play-silhouette 2.0-SNAPSHOT that is currently under development.

 All helpers are test framework agnostic.
 You can use it with `Specs2`_, `ScalaTest`_ or every other testing framework.
 In our examples we use `Specs2`_ to demonstrate how to test Silhouette